vite-pwa/vite-plugin-pwa/docs/deployment/netlify.md

 ## Configure `manifest.webmanifest` mime type

-You need to configure the header entry on `netlify.toml` file (see basic deployment bellow):
+You need to configure the header entry on `netlify.toml` file (see basic deployment below):
 ```toml
 [[headers]]
   for = "/manifest.webmanifest"